topsailcashew/pathways-tracker/README.md

 *   **Directory:** Filterable list of all members by Pathway (Newcomer/New Believer) and Status (Active/Integrated/Inactive).
 *   **Bulk Import:** Add members via **CSV upload** with support for custom templates.
 *   **Auto-Welcome:** Automatically send welcome emails to new members imported via CSV (configurable in Settings).
+*   **Household Linking:** Smart search to link spouses and family members into households.

 ### 3. **Member Profiles & AI Integration**
 *   **Visual Pathway Tracker:** Progress bars showing exactly where a member is in their integration journey (e.g., "Sunday Exp" → "Connect Group").